-(To be eligible for Federal Student Aid, students must be admitted unconditionally.)
+(To be eligible for Federal Student Aid, students must be unconditionally admitted to the university.)

-Federal Student Aid (FSA), also known as Federal Financial Aid, offers grant and loan programs administered by the U.S. Department of Education.
-CSU participates in the following grants and loans available through Federal Student Aid:
+Federal Student Aid (FSA) offers federal grant and loan programs administered by the U.S. Department of Education.
+CSU participates in the following grant and loan programs: